Army Headquarters (United Kingdom): Structure

 The British Army is commanded by the Chief of the General Staff.
 Under the Army 2020 Refine command structure, four lieutenant-general posts report to the Chief of the General Staff: Deputy Chief of the General Staff, Commander Field Army, Commander Home Command and Commander Allied Rapid Reaction Corps.
-Commander Joint Helicopter Command was added to the list around September 2020.
+Commander Joint Helicopter Command, now Commander Joint Aviation Command, was added to the list around September 2020.

 On formation of Army Headquarters in 2011, those reporting to the Chief of the General Staff were: the Deputy Chief of the General Staff, the Commander Land Forces, the Adjutant-General to the Forces and the Commander Force Development and Capability.
 At that time the Commander Land Forces was responsible for generating and preparing forces for current and contingency operations, the Adjutant-General for developing the Army's personnel policies, recruiting and supporting its people, and the Commander Force Development and Capability for developing its capability, sustainability and doctrine.